cterres/collab/README.md

 - Ana: Cost of living map?
 - Cat: Plot 2 or 3 variables we picked against happiness?
 - Ana: obesity has a relationship w hours worked?

+Game plan
+- Jocelyn will finish the map stuff- incorporate leaflet?
+- Joce will work on Introduction- talk about standard of living
+- Ana working on explanation for graph you made- development
+- Ana can work on data collection and different data sources
+- Cat work on description for graph, write skeleton for analysis